FrenchYeti/interruptor/README.md

 Interruptor is the interrupts/systemcall hooking system from Dexcalibur.

+If you like it, please consider to buy  :moneybag: [Dexcalibur Pro](https://www.reversense.com/dexcalibur) or :sparkling_heart: [sponsor me](https://github.com/sponsors/frenchyeti).
+Sponsor encourage me to free parts of Dexcalibur Pro and spend more free time on such projects :)

 The purpose of this library is to provide to Frida users, a rich API able to produce **strace-like** trace + hook + configurable syscall args API.

+It provides by default some useful features such as :
+* File Descriptor lookup (to retrieve path)
+* Bitmap parsing to have humean-friendly output
+* Syscall hook using Frida's Interceptor style
+* Better api to trace/change syscall args before/after
+* Filterable modules and syscalls
+* Coverage generation